gideonibemerejr/SEI-CC-2/work/w07/d4/02-python-classes.md

 1. The `@classmethod` _decorator_
 2. The naming convention of the first parameter is to use `cls` instead of `self`

-> _Decorators_ in programming are used to implement _metaprogramming_, where one part of a program is used to modify another part.
-It's not very common, but there's a link in the Further Study section if you'd like to learn more about decorators in Python.
+> _Decorators_ in programming are used to implement _metaprogramming_ (when a program has knowledge or manipulates itself).
+In Python, decorators are used to modify the behavior of a function or class.
+They are not very common, but there's a link in the Further Study section if you'd like to learn more about decorators in Python.

 Let's test out the new class method: